Near-horizon gravitational perturbations of rotating black holes

 The shear $\sigma$ encodes the deformation of the now-perturbed horizon \cite{Poisson:2004cw, OSullivan:2014ywd, OSullivan:2015lni}.
 Using the Hawking-Hartle tetrad, it is related to ${}_{+2}X^{\hor}_{\ell m \omega}$ by \cite{Hawking:1972hy, Teukolsky:1974yv}

 where the conversion factor $B^{\rm trans}_{\rm T}/B^{\rm trans}_{\rm SN}$ can be found in Ref.~\cite{Lo:2023fvv}, $\epsilon_0=\sqrt{1-a^2}/(4\rp)$, $v \equiv t + \rs$ is the advanced time and $(\Theta, \Phi)$ are the viewing angles \footnote{Moreover, it is assumed that the perturbed horizon is still located at $r = \rp$.
 This is justified since one can always choose a ``horizon-locking'' gauge such that this assumption holds true \cite{Poisson:2004cw, Stein:2024yxc}.}.
 The same calculation can also be done in the Teukolsky formalism with the aid of the regularization scheme in Ref.~\cite{Srivastava:2021uku}.
 The details of both calculations (such as the expression of the analytical \gls{GSN} source term) can be found in the \SM{}.
+Note that the \gls{TS} identities \cite{Starobinskil:1974nkd, Teukolsky:1974yv} cannot be used to convert a $s = -2$ calculation into a $s = +2$ one that we need here, since the Teukolsky source term is nonzero at the horizon (see also, for example, Fig.~4 in Ref.~\cite{Srivastava:2021uku}).

 Figure~\ref{fig:Waveform_hor} shows the shear at the \gls{BH} horizon induced by the radial infall of the ultrarelativistic particle for the $\ell = 2$ mode as a function of $v$.
-We found perfect agreement between the two calculations.
+The two calculations agree well up to numerical errors, with a maximum difference $\sim 10^{-8}$.
 Meanwhile, the \gls{GSN} approach is $\sim 18$ times faster than the {Teukolsky+regularization} approach \footnote{In this numerical experiment, the homogeneous Teukolsky solutions were transformed from the homogeneous \gls{GSN} solutions, where the transformation takes a negligible amount of time, in order to ensure a fair comparison.
 Both calculations were done on the same machine.}.
 This speedup is purely due to the \emph{superior convergence} of the Green's function integral in the \gls{GSN} formalism.

 The particle crosses the \gls{BH} horizon at $v = 0$.
 Visually from Fig.~\ref{fig:Waveform_hor}, we see that the shear perturbation ``rings down'' for $v > 0$.
 This suggests that \glspl{QNM} are excited.
 Physically, it is hardly surprising that the \gls{BH} oscillates at those characteristic frequencies to get rid of the perturbation.
 In fact, the excitation of \glspl{QNM} at the horizon has been reported in literature studying numerical relativity simulations \cite{Mourier:2020mwa, Khera:2023oyf}.